Traewelling/traewelling/privacypolicy_en.md

 Träwelling may commission third parties with the collection, storage and use of personal data ( commissioned processing).
 In this case, Träwelling remains the responsible party.
 These third parties are subject to the same data protection provisions as Träwelling.
 These transfers are made on the basis of your consent within the meaning of Art.
 6 para.
-1 lit. a DSGVO.
+1 lit. a GDPR.
 Furthermore, Träwelling passes on personal data to authorities, other government agencies or private persons if there is an obligation to do so due to legal provisions, court decisions or official orders.
 There is a legal basis for this with Art.
 6 para.
-1 lit. c DSGVO.
+1 lit. c GDPR.

 ## Single sign-on